hayaku/hayaku/README.md

 1. Run `Package Control: Install Package` command
 2. Search for `Hayaku - tools for writing CSS faster` (`Hayaku` should be enough) and wait for it to be installed
-3. Restart Sublime Text (probably won't be required)
+3. Restart Sublime Text (required to make default settings for different syntaxes to work)

 #### Or manually, using git: